edavis/django-infinite-memcached/README.rst

 Django's default memcached backend doesn't accept timeout values of zero, instead using the default timeout (five minutes) when zero is passed.

-This cache backend overrides how timeouts are calculated and any timeout of zero is passed directly to memcached, which tells it to never expire an item.
+This cache backend overrides how timeouts are calculated so any timeout of zero is passed directly to memcached, telling memcached to never expire an item.

 This has been an `known issue